ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/Scaling Applications and using Services/instructions.md

    Events:                   <none>
    ```

-   Take note of the "NodePort:" line as `<nodeport>`.
-It is 31801 in the output above.
+   Take note of the "NodePort:" line as `<nodeport>`, listed as 31801 in the output above.
+The port number listed for you might be different.

 6. We also need the IP our the single node in this cluster.
 The security policy in this temporary account does not let you ask for node details.
 However, we can get the IP from the pod details with the following command:
    ```